 “It’s really made me realize that in this life, you will see everything.
 Things that you think would never be possible—they will be possible.
 So this one [interception], it touched me, and I’m really moved that at least for once I will always say I had the chance to save someone,” states Tenneh.

 Saving a life

-Aminata is now 4 months old.
-Tenneh shares how she often thinks about the fears she overcame to take Aminata out of that horrible situation, “Now as I think back on everything that happened, I think about, ‘What if I had given into my fears and believed what the people at the village had told me about her?’
+Aminata was 4 months old at the time of this writing.
+Tenneh shared how she often thinks about the fears she overcame to take Aminata out of that horrible situation, “Now as I think back on everything that happened, I think about, ‘What if I had given into my fears and believed what the people at the village had told me about her?’
 Aminata would be dead.”

 Thankfully, Aminata is now in the safe hands of Mariatu*, a woman who works for a child protection organization, and the local police have been involved.
 Our staff members are closely monitoring the situation, and they plan to help put the child in the care of social welfare.